kikrishn/Blog/_posts/2021-05-13-stirling-basis-change.md

 out!
 And the cool thing?
 Next time you want to compute a sum, you can just multiply by (a big enough finite part) of this matrix and evaluate at the endpoints!

+If you're a teacher and end up using this, or maybe you already _were_ using this, definitely let me know!
+I'd be excited to hear about this and other ways that you try to make linear algebra feel more concrete to people learning it for the first time.

+If you're a student, hopefully this was exciting!
+I know I get geekier about this kind of stuff than a lot of people, but I think finite calculus is a really cool idea.
+Hopefully this post encourages you to go looking for other information about this technique, and maybe shows that linear algebra is never very far away ^_^.

 ---